Places a lock on an application resource.

 [ @LockMode= ] 'lock_mode'

-Is the lock mode to be obtained for a particular resource. lock_mode is nvarchar(32) and has no default value.
+Is the lock mode to be obtained for a particular resource. lock_mode is varchar(32) and has no default value.
 The value can be any of the following: Shared, Update, IntentShared, IntentExclusive, or Exclusive.
+For more information, see lock modes.

 [ @LockOwner= ] 'lock_owner'